Shlw/shlw.github.io/_pages/misc.md

 ## Materials

-* I (and my friends) put [here](https://github.com/Shlw/Books-and-Exercises) solution to some exercise in books I read.
+* My friends and I put [here](https://github.com/Shlw/Books-and-Exercises) solution to some exercise in books we read.
     * I'm gradually organizing it, as some part isn't provided by me and may be poorly written.
     * Here is the book list (alphabet order):
         * Computational Complexity : A Modern Approach